weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 ## How does replication work in Weaviate?

 Weaviate’s implementation of replication is inspired by other databases like Cassandra.
 Availability is favored over Consistency.
 Weaviate's replication has a leaderless design, which means there are no primary and secondary nodes.
 When writing and reading data, the client contacts one or more nodes.
 A load balancer exists between the user and the nodes, so the user doesn't know which node they are talking to (Weaviate will forward internally if a user is requesting a wrong node).

 Weaviate’s data schema changes are strongly consistent, since this is rarely changed, but critical.
 Schema changes will happen with a distributed transaction with a two-phase commit.
 This is 'slow', but consistent because it disallows conflicting schema changes at the same time.

-The number of nodes that need to acknowledge the read or write (from v1.18) operation is tunable, to ONE, QUORUM (n/2+1) or ALL.
-When write operations are configured to ALL, the database works synchronously.
-If write is not set to ALL (possible from v1.18), writing data is asynchronous from the user's perspective.
+The number of nodes that need to acknowledge the read or write (from v1.18) operation is tunable, to `ONE`, `QUORUM` (n/2+1) or `ALL`.
+When write operations are configured to `ALL`, the database works synchronously.
+If write is not set to `ALL` (possible from v1.18), writing data is asynchronous from the user's perspective.

 The number of replicas doesn't have to match the number of nodes (cluster size).
 It is possible to split data in Weaviate based on Classes.
 Note that this is [different from Sharding](#replication-vs-sharding).